giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 # Cluster Size and Autoscaling

 Starting with release version X.X.X (TODO) for AWS, you can leverage the benefits of the [Kubernetes autoscaling components](https://github.com/kubernetes/autoscaler) to define the number of worker nodes in a cluster based on demand.
+The autoscaler is provided with every cluster of version >= X.X.X (TODO) on AWS.

 On Giant Swarm installations on Azure, on bare-metal, and on AWS prior to version X.X.X (TODO), the cluster size would be defined statically.